 Beautiful day, beautiful food, beautiful company.
 Looking forward to my next visit to Hilo Bay Cafe.

-She’s traveled the world searching for the perfect hand pie ingredients.
-She’s cooked elk, duck, and buffalo from Oregon; sampled numerous varieties of pork in Sardinia; tasted red deer with gravy, and whitebait sandwiches in New Zealand; shared community favorites of musk ox, moose, Eider duck, halibut, and crab in remote villages in Alaska; and downed local meat delicacies in Ireland and Scotland.
+She’s traveled the world searching for the perfect ingredients.
+She’s cooked elk, duck, and buffalo from Oregon; sampled numerous varieties of pork in Sardinia; tasted red deer with gravy, and whitebait sandwiches in New Zealand; shared community favorites of musk ox, moose, Eider duck, halibut, and crab in remote villages in Alaska; downed local meat delicacies in Ireland and Scotland; and is now a voracious subscriber to Maui Nui Venison.

-Transplanted from the rainy Pacific Northwest to sunny Hawaiʻi Island, she’s decided that there is no time like the present to embark on a new adventure to blend her passion for food with her love of sharing that food with her new community.
-Blending Island favorites with a global perspective—the results are delicious!
+Transplanted from the rainy Pacific Northwest to sunny Hawaiʻi Island, Lisa is excited to blend her passion for food with her love of sharing that food with her new community.
+Blending Island favorites and traditional Native ingredients with a global perspective—the results are delicious!

 Help Big Island Pulse keep our community connected, informed, entertained, and supported.
 Your donations support local, independent journalism on Hawaiʻi Island and keep content free for our followers!
 Mahalo.